History

 Our Flag

-The Shield is divided vertically (per pale) and coloured gold (or) blue (azure), two of the Club colours.
-In the centre a broad ring (chaplet) coloured white (argent) and decorated with aboriginal designs alludes to the Bora Ring, principal historical feature of the golf course.
-The upper part of the shield (chief) is divided from the rest by an irregular (dancetty) line and coloured white (of the third – the third colour mentioned in the blazon), the third of the Club’s colours.
-The “dancetty” line represents the hills of the Taylor Range.
-Within the chief a Maltese Cross coloured blue (of the second – the second colour mentioned) is placed to identify the club within QLD.
+The upper portion of the shield (chief) is separated from the remainder by an irregular, dancetty line and is coloured white (the third colour in the blazon), representing the third of the Club’s colours.
+The “dancetty” line symbolizes the hills of the Taylor Range.
+Within the chief, a Maltese Cross coloured blue (the second colour mentioned) is placed, signifying the club’s location within Queensland.

 The laurel branches following the line of the shield (otherwise) are symbolic of athletic skill.